Hypnos-Render-Pipeline/HRP/README.md

 > HRP is based on [GNU GENERAL PUBLIC LICENSE](./LICENSE).
 This means that if you are using HRP, you must also publish your product in open source form.
 If you don't want this to happen, you can choose to use a commercial license instead.
 >
 > **Please note that this project is an experimental work, and it should not be considered production-ready.** Many parts of it will or already have better solutions.
-If you want to use it in actual products, you'd better connect the developers[^1][^2] for assistance.
+If you want to use it in actual products, you'd better connect the [developers](#Authors) for assistance.

 ## Install